5 Best and Practical Pestle Analysis Examples to Know

 Conclusion

 In conclusion, Adidas is a famous brand and it is also doing well at the moment in all aspects of marketing.
 It needs to set higher objectives.
-It will help the company in moving forward.
+It will help the company move forward.

 5. Pestle Analysis Examples: Apple